 - Add the flour and salt and mix to combine.
 Do not overmix.

 - Take the dough and spread it over a parchment paper lined 8 x 8" pan.
+Press the dough into a single layer over the parchment paper.

 - Press each pretzel lightly into the dough leaving only a small amount of space between each.
+You can use either pretzel sticks or traditional pretzels.

 - Bake the dough for 20-25 minutes, until the edges just start to brown.